-Information should be made publicly available concerning PMI data protections and use, and compliance with governance rules.7
+Information should be made publicly available concerning PMI data protections and use, and compliance with governance rules.

 We applaud this policy, but this principle does not supply the details of those data protections or when they will be available.
 The statement's use of passive voice only underscores the problem.
 We do not know who should make information available or who should comply with governance rules.
 Additionally, many core documents directed to researchers do not address privacy in any meaningful way, instead, focusing on security issues.
-When dealing with a richly detailed health database, the details matter and the law matters.
+When dealing with a richly detailed health database, the details matter, and the law matters.

-The lack of specificity about privacy at this late date is troubling.
+The lack of specificity about privacy is troubling, especially considering that the program has already been funded.
+Additionally, a significant unknown going forward is what kind of support the program will have under the Trump Administration.
 However, this report focuses only on applicable privacy law.
 It is extremely important to distinguish between privacy principles that are voluntary and perhaps unenforceable on one hand, and actual privacy law that has enforceable rights and procedures.

 We accept that the PMI has voluntary privacy principles, but we cannot analyze the privacy principles at this time, recognizing that they lack specificity and may not carry the force of law.
-We do not know how the principles will be made operational.
-11 https://www.whitehouse.gov/sites/default/files/microsites/finalpmiprivacyandtrustprinciples.pdf.